PieLabs/pie-catalog/README.md

 ### client

 just run the app and to to the root of the page, you'll see the client load up.
+If you don't have any elements stored - you'll just see an empty page.
+See below for instructions on how to store a pie archive.

 ### api